iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 **Observations**

 Since the ordering of going over all the arcs is not specified, let's consider the case where the whole graph is just one path, $v_1, v_2, \cdots, v_n$, and we choose the arcs in the ordering of $(v_1,v_2), (v_2, v_3), \cdots, (v_{n - 1}, v_n)$, then the shortest path for all the vertices is updated in a single pass.
 If the ordering of the vertices are in reverse, then we would need $n-1$ passes to update all the labels correctly.
 Consequently, if all the arc has a cost of $1$, then  a BFS from the source is, one pass of Bellman Ford that establishes all the shortest path label in one pass.
+Even worse, if we know in advance what the predecessor tree is, we can just take the arcs from the predecessor tree to establish the shortest path in one iteration of Bellman Ford.

 Observe the according to algorithm, the update causes the labels of the nodes  decreases monotonically (not necessarily strictly) after each passing of the while loop.
 A proof is probably gonna assume the structure of the predecessor tree before the while loop update and then see how it's being updated.

 **Quantities and Notations for the Proof**:
 1. $d(i)$ denotes the optimal path length going from $s$ to $i$.
-2. $P^+(i)$ denotes any of the paths with cost equals to $d(i)$.
-It's a collection of arcs or nodes depending on the context.
-3. $l(i)$ denotes the label made by the Bellman Ford algorithm during execution of the algorithm.
+2. $l(i)$ denotes the label made by the Bellman Ford algorithm during execution of the algorithm.

 **Theorem: $n-1$ Number of Iterations**: